karoliinaparnanen/BachelorsThesis/README.md

 ## 2. Reward Mechanisms and the Quest for Happiness

-*“If you are not paying for the product, you are the product.”*
+*“If you are not paying for the product, you are the product.”*<br>
 (The Social Dilemma, 2020)

 ### Technology, psychology and neuroscience harnessed against us